ariel-research/budget-survey/README.md

   - Automatically ensures the report is up-to-date with the latest survey data
   - Shows the PDF directly in the browser
   - Allows downloading the report
+- `/dev/report`: Development endpoint for testing report modifications.
+This endpoint:
+  - Always generates a fresh PDF report regardless of database state
+  - Creates the report as 'survey_analysis_report_dev.pdf'
+  - Useful for testing report template changes without affecting the production report
+  - Does not implement the automatic refresh mechanism of the main `/report` endpoint

 Note: The `/report` endpoint includes an automatic refresh mechanism that:
 1. Checks if the CSV files are up-to-date with the database